loculus-project/loculus/backend/docs/runtime_view.md

 **In_processing**: The sequence entry is being processed by the preprocessing pipeline.

-**Has_errors**: The sequence entry contains errors that prevent a release.
-It must be edited and resubmitted by the submitter.

-**Awaiting_approval**:
-The sequence entry was successfully processed by the preprocessing pipeline and can be released or a revocation was submitted.
+**Processed**: The sequence entry has been processed by the preprocessing pipeline.
+It might now contain errors and needs to be edited and resubmitted, or it can be approved for release.
-The submitter has to approve the release.

 **Approved_for_release**: The sequence entry was approved for release.
 It is or will shortly be released.